Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 ![Ground_Screw_Assm](images/ASSM_Ground_Screw_3.png)

-### Power Connections (WARNING: INCORRECT.
-FIX IN PROGRESS.
-DO NOT USE CURRENT INSTRUCTIONS.
+### Power Connections (WARNING: CURRENT RELEASED MODELS DO NOT MATCH.
 NEW 3D MODELS IN PROGRESS.)

 Wires supplied in the WT-01 kit require stripping before insertion into Wago terminals.
 Wires have been provided in this fashion in order to prevent fraying and damage during shipping. **Strip all wires to expose 11mm of conductor.**